top of page

 Capacity: 3,334

 Sacred Heart University has hosted football teams since 1991.
 The Pioneers originally played in Division III, moving up to Division II in 1993 and then up to the FCS subdivision of Division I in 1999.
-The team competes in the Northeast Conference, which is made up of small schools located from Rhode Island to Maryland.
+In 2024 the Pioneers dissolved their longtime membership in the Northeast Conference, joining the Metro Atlantic Athletic Conference.
+Unfortunately, the MAAC does not sponsor football, which has forced the Pioneers to compete as one of two independent teams in the FCS.
+No plans have been announced regarding future affiliation.

 Atmosphere 3